NotLemon/AniList-Manual/before-you-begin/written-media-information/light-novels.md

 Example 1:

-> The original self-published [Syosetu ](http://ncode.syosetu.com/s2691b/)release of [KonoSuba ](https://anilist.co/manga/86238/Kono-Subarashii-Sekai-ni-Shukufuku-wo/)is _**not**_ permitted, however the [Kadokawa ](https://kadokawa.co.jp)published [light novel serialisation](https://sneakerbunko.jp/series/konosuba/) under their [Sneaker Bunko](https://sneakerbunko.jp/) imprint _**is**_ allowed.
+> The original self-published [Syosetu ](http://ncode.syosetu.com/s2691b/)release of [KonoSuba ](https://anilist.co/manga/86238/Kono-Subarashii-Sekai-ni-Shukufuku-wo/)is _**not**_ permitted, however, the [Kadokawa ](https://kadokawa.co.jp)published [light novel serialization](https://sneakerbunko.jp/series/konosuba/) under their [Sneaker Bunko](https://sneakerbunko.jp/) imprint _**is**_ allowed.

 Example 2:

 > The [Monogatari Series](https://anilist.co/manga/44893/) toes the line between appearing as a hard or light novel.
-It is [published](http://kodansha-box.jp/topics/nishio/index.html) in [Kodansha BOX](http://kodansha-box.jp/), which is a hybrid label, but the work is mixed media \(contains illustrations\) and is mostly labelled as a light novel by the general community in both Japan and overseas \(readers, large retailers etc\).
+It is [published](http://kodansha-box.jp/topics/nishio/index.html) in [Kodansha BOX](http://kodansha-box.jp/), which is a hybrid label, but the work is mixed media \(contains illustrations\) and is mostly labeled as a light novel by the general community in both Japan and overseas \(readers, large retailers etc\).

 Example 3:

 > [Spice and Wolf](https://anilist.co/manga/39115) debuted as a prize-winning work in the 12th Dengeki Novel Awards.
-This awarded it serialisation in [Dengeki Bunko](https://dengekibunko.jp/product/spice-and-wolf/), a light novel imprint.
+This awarded it serialization in [Dengeki Bunko](https://dengekibunko.jp/product/spice-and-wolf/), a light novel imprint.